Oni-giri/Launchpad-contracts/README.md

 1. Interact with `LaunchpadMaster.createPresale()` to start a presale.
 This will deploy a `LaunchpadChild()` contract and return its address.
 The LaunchpadChild address can be recovered with its `saleId`, in `saleIdToAddress` (and vice-versa).
     - Side note: the presale owner should submit at this point the list of whiteslisted addresses.
 Those addresses will be stored off-chain and a signature will be generated for it.
 See signer_code folder for the signature-generation code (doesn't work yet).
 2. The creator of the presale needs now to send the tokens to the presale address.
-Of course, excluding the contract from fees is needed.
+### ⚠ Important - **If the token has transfer fees, the presale creator needs to exclude from fees the presale contract (child) address**
 3. He can finalize the sale with `LaunchpadChild.finalizeSale()`.
 This will check enough tokens were sent to the contract.
 4. When the `WLstartTime`, whitelisted apes can start doing their things.
 If they are whitelisted, we can submit the signature tied to their address to `LaunchpadChild.buyTokensWhitelist()`, along with some juicy BNBs.
 5. When the `startTime` comes, the war begins and anyone (anybots?) can buy from the presale using `LaunchpadChild.buyTokensPublic()`, along with some BNBs.